 A: No, the lesson pages are not intended to be printed.
-We are in the production process for designing “teacher reference sheets” which will have a download and print feature.
+We are in the production process for designing “Lessons on the Move” which will have a download and print feature.

 Q: Are the lessons in the Hub the lessons that are in the printed guide?

 A: Yes.
-Some of the lesson procedures have been adjusted to account for the incorporating the embedded media.
+Some of the lesson procedures have been adjusted to incorporate embedded media.

 Q: What is the difference between the video at the top of the lessons and the video in the column of the lesson page?

-A: The video at the top of the lesson pages are teacher background and modeled lesson video.
-The purpose of these videos are to preparing the teacher for implementing the lesson below.
+A: The video at the top of the lesson pages are teacher background and modeled lesson videos.
+The purpose of these videos are to prepare the teacher for implementing the lesson below.
 The videos in the column of the lesson page are a part of the lesson and are played in the classroom for the students.